All resources

 Using AVERAGE across Sheets

-You can use the AVERAGE function across multiple sheets in Google Sheets to calculate the average of data spread over different tabs.
+You can use the AVERAGE function across multiple sheets in Google Sheets to get the average of data spread over different tabs.
 This is particularly useful when consolidating data from various sources or time periods.

 By referencing specific cells or ranges from different sheets in the AVERAGE formula, you can efficiently combine and analyze data across your entire workbook, providing a more comprehensive view of your dataset.